mrspeaker/itsbasic/README.md

 ## Problems

-* move more towards QBasic drawing... better for the game.
 * return from rom binding only handles last statement.
 * several variable look-ups in a row crash things: "10 a a a a a"
+* 10 goto 10 locks up browser.

 ---

 ## Thinkin'

-have types? %, $?
+* move more towards QBasic drawing... better for the game. have types? %, $?

 ---

 ## next todos:

+* can't have ? in strings.
 * write tests for parse
 * write tests for eval
 * runstop/restore (double escape?)